panzerdp/dmitripavlutin.com/posts/051-react-stale/index.md

 }
 ```

 Now [open the demo](https://codesandbox.io/s/use-state-broken-0q994).
 Click quickly 2 times *Increase async* button.
-The counter gets updated only by `1`, instead of expected `2`.
+The counter gets updated only by `1`, instead of the expected `2`.

 On each click `setTimeout(delay, 1000)` schedules the execution of `delay()` after 1 second. `delay()` captures the variable `count` as being `0`.